Bruce Roberts (photographer): Career

 Following his postgraduate studies Roberts moved to North Carolina, taking a job as a photographer for the local Hamlet News-Messenger newspaper, in Hamlet, North Carolina, just south of Rockingham on the South Carolina border.
 During his early years in North Carolina his photos were published in national and international publications such as Life, Look, Time and the Saturday Evening Post.
 Many of his photos were used on the cover of The State magazine (now known as Our State).
 In 1958 he was hired as a staff photographer for The Charlotte Observer newspaper, working for editor Pete McKnight as part of a group of young up-and-coming photographers.
 The group of Charlotte Observer photographers would be among the first to use 35 mm photography in their work, and would later be credited with being pioneers of the 35 mm camera in photojournalism as well in as the use of natural light for their photos.
 In 1959 and 1961, Roberts was named "Southern Photographer of the Year" for his work with the Charlotte Observer.
 He also took first place in the National Press Photographers Association news pictures competition in 1959, 1960 and 1961.
 In 1962 Roberts took the position of Director of Photography for the News Journal paper in Wilmington, Delaware, where he remained until 1963.
 Over time he would also take photographs of various important historical figures of the time such as Reverend Billy Graham, Elvis Presley, John F. Kennedy and Joe DiMaggio.

-In 1963 Bruce Roberts began to work as a freelance photographer instead of specifically for one newspaper.
-During this period he and t his then-wife Nancy Roberts co-authored several books, including "The Governor" in 1972 and "Goodliest Land" in 1973/ Later they wrote books about the supernatural, releasing books such as "Ghosts and Specters: Ten Supernatural Stories" in 1974 "America's Most Haunted Places" in 1976, and "Southern Ghosts" in 1979.
-Roberts photographs also appeared in the children's book "Where Time Stood Still: A Portrait of Appalachia", which was named by The New York Times as one of the best children's books of 1970.
+In 1963 Roberts began to work as a freelance photographer instead of specifically for one newspaper.
+During this period he and his then-wife Nancy Roberts co-authored several books, including The Governor in 1972 and Goodliest Land in 1973.
+Later they wrote books about the supernatural, releasing books such as Ghosts and Specters: Ten Supernatural Stories in 1974 America's Most Haunted Places in 1976, and Southern Ghosts in 1979.
+Roberts' photographs also appeared in the children's book Where Time Stood Still: A Portrait of Appalachia, which was named by The New York Times as one of the best children's books of 1970.